 Day 40: Backsplash Installation

-Herringbone polished marble mosaic backsplash tile from Best Tile
+Herringbone polished marble mosaic backsplash tile from Best Tile in Keyport, NJ.

 Day 40: Backsplash Grout Applied